skyvers/skyve/skyve-ee/DEMO-README.txt

 To change WILDFLY port
 ======================

-Edit demo/wildfly/wildfly-8.1.0.Final\standalone\configuration\standalone.xml
+Edit demo/wildfly/wildfly-10.1.0.Final\standalone\configuration\standalone.xml
-Goto line 391 and change the socket binding for http from 8080.
+Goto line 415 and change the socket binding for http from 8080.
-Edit demo/skyve/javaee/skyve.properties,
+Edit demo/skyve/javaee/skyve.json,
-find the line SERVER_URL=http://localhost:8080 (line 26) and change the port to match.
+find the line 		server: "http://${SKYVE_HOSTNAME:localhost}:${SKYVE_PORT:8080}", (line 37) and change the port to match.
-Restart the server (kill the command prompt running run.bat and then restart run.bat) and hit http://localhost:XXXX/skyve/ in a browser where XXXX is the new port set.
+Restart the server (kill the command prompt running run.bat/run.sh and then restart run.bat/run.sh) and hit http://localhost:XXXX/skyve/ in a browser where XXXX is the new port set.